protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 - A Blockfrost API key
 - Compatible wallet extension (Nami or Eternl)
 - Testnet ADA for transactions
+- Docker (for containerized deployment)
+- Git (for version control and CI/CD integration)

 ### Installing a Compatible Wallet Extension

 To interact with the Cardano blockchain, you'll need a compatible wallet extension.
-We recommend either Nami or Eternl:
+Some recomendatios are:

 1. **Nami Wallet**:
    - Visit the [Nami Wallet Chrome Extension page](https://chromewebstore.google.com/detail/nami/lpfcbjknijpeeillifnkikgncikgfhdo)